limitstory/EVMMv2/docs/setup.md

 ```

 ## 5) CRIU / Checkpoint configuration (CRI-O + runc)
-EVMMv2 uses checkpoint/restore functionality.
-On some environments, crun may fail to locate CRIU libraries
+EVMMv2 relies on checkpoint/restore functionality.
+In some environments, `crun` may fail to locate CRIU libraries
-(e.g., failed: could not load libcriu.so.2).
-In that case, switching the default runtime to runc is required.
+(e.g., `failed: could not load libcriu.so.2`).
+In such cases, switching the default runtime to `runc` is required.

-Additionally, EVMMv2 may need to disable signature_validation to ensure that recovery from the generated checkpoint container image is possible.
+Additionally, `signature_validation` must be disabled to allow recovery from checkpoint-based container images.
-drop_infra_ctr=false is required to restore containers as pods.
-Otherwise, CreateContainerError may occur.
+Setting drop_infra_ctr = false is required to restore containers as pods; otherwise, `CreateContainerError` may occur.

 ### 5.1.
 Configure CRI-O:

-Edit: /etc/crio/crio.conf.d/10-crio.conf
+Edit `/etc/crio/crio.conf.d/10-crio.conf`:

 ```
 [crio.image]